PiyushRaj-27/CBTCIP/README.md

 + An executable jar file can be found at `guessthenumber\app\build\libs` folder.

++ An executable file can be found at `guessthenumber.exe`.

 To execute the Jar file:
 1. Open command prompt in the directory `guessthenumber\app\src\main\java\guessthenumber`.
 2. Execute the jar file using: `java -jar app.jar`.